Huge iOS 13 emoji update to include disabilities, waffles and yawning

 - Here's our review of Apple's 'cheap' iPhone XR

-That means sprites for manual and motorized wheelchairs, people with canes, hearing aides, deaf people, and mechanical arms and legs.
-Service dogs and guide dogs are also a part of the next update.
+That means sprites for manual and motorized wheelchairs, people with canes, hearing aids, deaf people, and mechanical arms and legs.
+Service dogs and guide dog emojis are also a part of the next update.

 New emojis you thought already existed